 Dr. Docherty is a quantitative geneticist and a clinician, examining risk and resilience in the context of severe outcomes including psychosis and suicide.
-Her research team has secured NIMH, Simons Foundation, AFSP, and NARSAD funding to build predictive models and identify high risk for psychosis, suicide, and autism.
+She also examines genetic risks in the context of ancestry diversity.
+Her research team has worked with NIMH, the Simons Foundation, AFSP, and NARSAD to build predictive models of high risk.
 She has also built a pipeline for enhanced prediction of health outcomes (the "phenome") in emerging adulthood.

 - Advanced Quantitative Molecular Genetics,